sanieni6/ToDoList/README.md

 + A web browser

 ### Setup
-Clone this repository to your computer
+Clone this repository to your computer.
+- git clone git@github.com:sanieni6/ToDoList.git
+- cd ToDoList

 ### Usage
 To run the project, execute the "index.html" file in your browser